sourav8908/wrangler/README.md

 ## ⚠️ Known Build Notes

 - `mvn clean compile` and `mvn test` complete successfully.
-- `mvn clean install` may fail due to Checkstyle formatting violations.
+- `mvn clean install` may fail due to Checkstyle violations (formatting only, not functional issues).
   Run: `mvn checkstyle:checkstyle -pl wrangler-core`
   Then fix issues listed in `target/checkstyle-result.xml` or using IntelliJ’s linter.